The daring photos of Maite Perroni with her boyfriend that everyone talks about

 Perroni shared a few hours ago on his Instagram account some somewhat erotic photos with Tovar, with which he wanted to convey a clear message in this new year: “My body, my Instagram and my life… 2022,” he wrote.

 In the black and white images, the actress appears next to the 29-year-old producer in very sexy and even provocative positions.
-In one they appear looking at each other closely, while he grabs her by the waist, but in another they went further and Tovar lifts her skirt, revealing an edge of the Mexican’s buttocks.
+In one of them they appear of her looking closely at her, while he grabs her by the waist, but in another of hers they went beyond her and Tovar lifts her skirt, revealing an edge of her buttocks. the Mexican.

 As expected, many were those who reacted to these images.
 “God help me!
 Now the Rebel is coming out to Lupita!”; “you are the best, SO SPEAK”; “🔥🔥🔥🔥🔥 you went too far Maite.
 They are wonderfulssss 👏👏👏❤️❤️❤️ what a photo”; “and the husband of another 😅”; “Being happy is the most rewarding thing in life 💗 Greetings and much success in all your projects,” they were told.